 This document from the National Association of Interpreters in Education is part of a national effort to identify educational interpreting standards and considerations for interpreter qualifications, roles, responsibilities, and appropriate hiring practices.

 Michigan Department of Education Accessibility for Persons Who Are Deaf/Hard of Hearing or Blind/Low Vision

 We are currently updating this document.
 For immediate assistance, please contact MDE-LIO.

 National Data Reports

-This brief policy report from NASDSE analyzes information from directors of special education and Individuals with Disabilities Education Act (IDEA) Part C coordinators.
-Analysis indicates some significant variations between and within the school-age and Part C programs.
+This policy report from NASDSE looks at information from special education directors and Individuals with Disabilities Education Act (IDEA) Part C coordinators.
+The report shows significant variations between and within school-age and Part C programs.

-This document from NASDSE describes and compares state infrastructures and programs for serving children and youth who are DHH.
-The document covers a wide range of topics and includes recommendations.
+This document from NASDSE compares state infrastructures and programs for serving students who are DHH.